Clown in a Cornfield: Development

 When writing the novel Cesare wanted to "do not so much a throwback slasher as an attempt at a modern slasher with modern themes."

 Release

 Clown in a Cornfield was released in the United States in hardback and ebook format on August 25, 2020 through HarperTeen.
 An audiobook adaptation narrated by Jesse Vilinsky was released on the same day through HarperCollins.

 Reception

-Clown in a Cornfield has been reviewed by outlets such as Locus Magazine and the Library Journal, the latter of which stated that "While this title is marketed to teens, adult readers familiar with the classic horror slasher movies of the 1980s and 1990s should find it appeals."
+Clown in a Cornfield has been reviewed by outlets such as Locus and the Library Journal, the latter of which stated that "While this title is marketed to teens, adult readers familiar with the classic horror slasher movies of the 1980s and 1990s should find it appeals."
 Signal Horizon and Bad Feeling Magazine also reviewed the novel, both praising Cesare for his writing.